Fragment-Based Configuration Interaction: Towards a Unifying Description of Biexcitonic Processes in Molecular Aggregates: Introduction

 Frenkel--Frenkel biexcitons arise from two local electronic excitations residing on different chromophores within a molecular aggregate.\cite{Spano1991} The two excitons interact primarily through Coulomb coupling between transition densities and may become partially delocalized, depending on intermolecular distance, relative orientation, and aggregate packing.
 As a consequence, the \leleR{} manifold comprises both nearby and spatially separated exciton pairs, with binding energies and splittings that are highly sensitive to aggregate geometry and exciton--exciton interactions.

 Despite their conceptual simplicity, \leleR{} biexcitons are rarely treated explicitly within \textit{ab initio} electronic-structure theory.
+One reason for this is that many standard \textit{ab initio} methods, such as density functional theory in its adiabatic linear-response formulation or single-reference coupled-cluster theory, lack an explicit description of double excitations; alternatively, where such states are accessible---as in multireference configuration interaction---the computational scaling typically restricts their application to small molecular systems.
 Instead, most theoretical insight has been derived from phenomenological Frenkel-exciton models augmented by effective two-particle interaction terms or annihilation operators.\cite{Tempelaar2017} Early analytical and model-Hamiltonian treatments established how dimensionality, Coulomb repulsion, and intermolecular coupling govern biexciton formation and binding,\cite{Vektaris1994,Gallagher1996,Agranovich2003} while later exact-diagonalization studies of extended Hubbard-type models highlighted the strong dependence of biexciton stability on geometry and electronic correlation.\cite{Dixit1991,Chandross1997PRB,Shukla2003,Psiachos2009} Although these approaches capture key qualitative trends, they typically neglect charge-transfer contributions and lack the configurational resolution required to describe multiexciton connectivity in realistic molecular aggregates.

 Experimentally, \leleR{} biexcitons are accessed under conditions of high excitation density, such as femtosecond laser experiments and multidimensional spectroscopies.
 In two-dimensional electronic spectroscopy, ground-to-biexciton coherences manifest as signals in the double-quantum-coherence region.\cite{BittnerSilva2022,maly_wavelike_2020} Two-dimensional photoluminescence excitation studies in polymeric semiconductors further demonstrate the coexistence of bound and unbound \leleR{} biexcitons, with the sign and magnitude of the binding energy governed by aggregate packing motifs.\cite{GuttierrezMeza2021}